tosdr/tosback-versions/Clockify/Terms of Service.md

 COING may, at its sole discretion for any reason, terminate the Service and/or terminate the Agreement with Client in relation to Server Clockify, after the expiry of 60 days from the day the notice of such termination is sent to Client.

 If you are an authorized user of an Enterprise, your Enterprise may decide to revoke your authorization or terminate your account.

+### 17.3 TERMINATION SURVIVAL

+The following provisions will survive termination of this Agreement:

+*   — Any obligation of the User to pay for the Services
+*   — Section 6 (Intellectual Property)
+*   — Section 16 (Indemnification)
+*   — Section 14 (Disclaimer of Warranties) and Section 15 (Limitation and Exclusion of Liability)
+*   — Section 22 (Jurisdiction and Choice of Law; Dispute Resolution)
+*   — Section 23 (No Class Action)

+Any other provision of this Agreement that must survive to fulfill its essential purpose.

 18\.
 SEVERABILITY
 -----------------